stellarclass/Advent-of-Code-2018/README.md

 * pop and append are kind of useful
 * I probably didn't do it quite right but hey it works
 * originally I was going to do something ridiculously nonsensically complicated for part 2 but then Dana set me onto a better path

+## Day 6

+* played with some numpy arrays to get used to them
+* had more trouble with manhattan distance than anything else, once I got my head around the problem (order of operations is important - who knew!)